croaky/blog/articles/update-a-github-fork.md

 the fork's `main` branch will be sync'ed with the `upstream` repository.

-If there are conflicts, I'll have to rebase and force push:
+If there are conflicts, fix and force push:

 ```
 git checkout main
 git fetch upstream
-git rebase upstream/main
+git merge upstream/main
 [fix conflicts]
 git add .
-git rebase --continue
+git commit -m "Fix conflicts"
 git push -f
 ```